 We are delighted to welcome as his successor our endlessly patient and hugely talented former accompanist George Haynes.

-Musical Accompanist – George Haynes
+Musical Director – George Haynes

 George Haynes is currently a Lay Vicar in the choir of Chichester Cathedral, having spent six years as a Lay Clerk at Peterborough Cathedral.
-He pursues a career as a countertenor, accompanist, conductor and composer, and was appointed accompanist for Cantemus in 2017.
+He is looking forward to directing Cantemus in a wide variety of music, having previously served as their accompanist for a number of years, continuing the good relationship between the choir and musicians from Chichester Cathedral.
+He pursues a varied career as a countertenor, accompanist, conductor and composer, most recently directing his own professional ensemble, the South Downs Soloists.
+He is also the accompanist for Fernhurst Choral Society, and has performed with them as a soloist and pianist.
 During his time in Peterborough, George was Assistant Director of Chapel Music at The Peterborough School, and for three years was Musical Director of St. Peter’s Singers.
 A music graduate of the University of York, he has also been a Choral Scholar in the choirs of York Minster and Wells Cathedral.

 George undertakes vocal studies with Robert Rice, having studied previously with the countertenor Iestyn Davies.
 He received a strong musical education as a chorister and Organ Scholar at All Saints’ Church in Northampton.
 As a composer, George has written music for the choirs of York Minster, Peterborough Cathedral and Chichester Cathedral, and was winner of the Eton Choral Course Composition Competition in 2013, which included a broadcast of his piece on BBC Radio 3.